A transit worker in uniform and blue gloves stands in front of a Muni light rail vehicle displaying "Ocean Beach" as its destination.

 Although he felt a little uneasy, he said, overall, “it was just another day at the office.”

-The “Comeback Kid,” longtime 49ers quarterback Joe Montana, and his wife boarded the 2-Sutter around 7 years ago, getting on, and then getting off just two stops later.
+The “Comeback Kid,” longtime 49ers quarterback Joe Montana, and his wife boarded the 2-Sutter around seven years ago, getting on, and then getting off just two stops later.
 So did Lars Ulrich, the Metallica drummer.
-Williams is not the starstruck type, so he merely noticed them, and kept chugging along.
+Williams is not the starstruck type, so he merely took note of them and kept chugging along.

 A bus driver wearing a uniform, gloves, and glasses sits at the wheel inside a city bus, with colorful buildings visible through the window.